hetznercloud/terraform-provider-hcloud/website/docs/d/server_type.html.md

 - `disk` - (int) Disk size a Server of this type will have in GB.
 - `architecture` - (string) Architecture of the server_type.
 - `included_traffic` - (int) Free traffic per month in bytes.
+- `is_deprecated` - (bool) Deprecation status of server type.
+- `deprecation_announced` (Optional, string) Date when the deprecation of the server type was announced.
+Only set when the server type is deprecated.
+- `unavailable_after` (Optional, string) Date when the server type will not be available for new servers.
+Only set when the server type is deprecated.